riscv-software-src/riscv-isac/docs/source/installation.rst

 Install RISC-V ISAC for Dev
 ===============================

-The sources for RISC-V Compliance Test Generator can be downloaded from the `GitLab repo`_.
+The sources for RISC-V ISA Coverage Tool can be downloaded from the `GitLab repo`_.

 You can clone the repository: